cjus/node-neo4j-presentation/presentation/teleprompt.md

 # Enter Neo4j
 -------------------------------------
-^ There many [graph databases] to choose from.
+^ There are many [graph databases] to choose from.

 Additionally, some products offer Graph Database functionality combined with document and key/value stores, such as [OrientDB] and [ArangoDB].

-During the past decade, others have been doing interesting work in the graph database space, such as [Microsoft Research's] [Trinity] project.
+During the past decade we've increased interest in the graph database space.

+One such as project is [Microsoft Research's Trinity] project, which is now named Graph Engine.

 ^ In this talk we're going to use the world's most popular graph database, Neo4j.